yext/search-ui-react/docs/search-ui-react.aisignpostprops.label.md

 ## AISignpostProps.label property

 Label displayed in the signpost button.
-Defaults to "AI-Generated".

 **Signature:**